Policy and Advocacy

 APA Florida’s legislative program also provides numerous resources to chapter members to help them learn about major policy shifts at the state level and to follow planning related legislation through the legislative session.
 Throughout the Legislative Session, APA Florida provides numerous resources to planners.These include:

-Public Policy Workshop - A one day workshop on statewide policy and key issues that are expected to arise during the upcoming session
+Public Policy Workshop - A two day virtual workshop on statewide policy and key issues that are expected to arise during the upcoming session

 Session Summary - summary of major planning related bills passed during the session